AIC-VDS: Attention-Based In-Context Learning for Joint Velocity Control and Data Collection Scheduling in Multi-UAV-Assisted Pipeline Monitoring: Introduction

-\item By combining attention-based data compression with LLM-enabled ICL, lower packet loss and more reliable convergence are achieved compared to the Multi-agent DQN (MADQN) and maximum channel gain baselines.
-In particular, the packet loss of AIC-VDS with $I=3$ is 91\% lower than that of maximum channel gain. \end{itemize}
+\item An evaluation of the proposed framework against the Multi-agent Deep Q-Network (MADQN), Multi-agent Proximal Policy Optimization (MAPPO), Earliest-Overflow-First (EOF) scheduling, and Weighted Queue-Channel Scheduler (WQCS) baselines, demonstrating reduced prompt overhead and rapid packet-loss stabilization in the considered scenario. \end{itemize} Overall, the proposed AIC-VDS framework demonstrates that the computational and communication overhead introduced by LLM-assisted ICL can be substantially mitigated through targeted preprocessing.
+By integrating an attention module that filters network-state information into concise, structured natural-language prompts before LLM inference, AIC-VDS retains the inference-time adaptability of ICL while reducing input overhead in bandwidth- and compute-constrained UAV networks.
+This design further avoids the task-specific policy training associated with DRL and its related sample inefficiency, extensive fine-tuning requirements, and simulation-to-reality discrepancies.

-The rest of this article is structured as follows.
-Section \ref{sec2} outlines the basic concepts related to UAV data collection, LLM-based optimization, and edge computing.
-Section \ref{sec3} gives an overview of previous work on ICL and LLM methods.
-Section \ref{sec4} presents the system model, including the problem formulation and communication protocol.
-Section \ref{sec5} extends the ICL framework to a multi-UAV setting and describes the proposed AIC-VDS scheme.
-Section \ref{sec6} presents numerical evaluations and analysis, along with discussion and Section \ref{sec7} contains concluding remarks.
+The rest of this paper is structured as follows.
+Section~\ref{sec2} outlines the background concepts of UAV data collection and LLM-assisted optimization.
+Section~\ref{sec3} reviews related work on ICL and LLM methods.
+Section~\ref{sec4} presents the system model, including the problem formulation and communication protocol.
+Section~\ref{sec5} extends the ICL framework to a multi-UAV setting and describes the proposed AIC-VDS framework.
+Section~\ref{sec6} presents the numerical results and discussion, and Section~\ref{sec7} concludes the paper.